pmcalabrese/amazon-scraper/README.md

 # Install

-You need to have Node installed.
-Clone the repo and run
+You need to have [Node.JS](https://nodejs.org/en/) installed;

-`npm install`
+Clone the repo and run and from main folder run

-and from the root folder run `npm start`
+`npm install` and after `npm start` for run the scraper

-This is a price scraper for Amazon website ( .co.uk, .it and .de).
-It generate a table when run or can write price in a table.
-If price are not in euro will be converted in euro (only pound is supported)
+This is a price scraper for *Amazon website* ( .co.uk, .it and .de).
+It generates a table in the terminal.
+If price are not in euro they will be converted in euro (for now only pound for amazon.co.uk website is supported)